John OHart wrote (quoted?) in the dedication of his book Irish Pedigrees 1876:

 How to become a Boylan:

 1. You can be born with one of the spellings (with a genetic Boylan father - or without.
 A process politely known as fostering. ) Another form of fostering was practiced in those very hard times of old: Folks in utter poverty sometimes gave a child to a better off family or to a religious order like a nunnery this increasing chances of survival.
-This means that Y-Chromosome DNA does not always match up with the Clan name.
+There were more also more unpleasant ways of how an ancestor became a Boylan - we apologize for this profusely and warmly welcome all who identify with our Clan!

-2. You can marry a real Boylan and thus join our clan.
+3. You can marry a Boylan, accept the name and thus join our clan.

 Here are some actual and interesting examples of persons becoming Boylans: